oracle-livelabs/database/video-on-demand-with-nosql-database/create-populate-tables/create-populate-tables.md

 ## Task 3:  Adding Data From the Oracle Cloud Console

 1. Make sure you see the 'Tables' screen.
 You should see 2 tables listed.
-You may or may not see the 'Always Free' tag, this displays depending on how you created the tables.
 You may see different values for read units, write units and storage.

     ![table-screen](./images/table-screen.png)

 2. Let's start with the simple table we created in Task 1.
-Click **freeTest** table.
+Click **test** table.
 The details screen that shows up, displays all the key information about the table.
 Explore that screen.

     ![my-test](./images/my-test.png)